 |

-emerald islands, ranging from the smallest- Corvo with 300 inhabitants
+Nine emerald islands, ranging from the smallest- Corvo with 421 inhabitants

-to San Miguel with 150.000 inhabitants, warmed by the Gulf Stream and
+to San Miguel with 140.000 inhabitants, warmed by the Gulf Stream

-surrounded by an ocean teeming with life.
-All islands are within easy
+and surrounded by an ocean teeming with life.
+All islands are within

-reach from each other in a day’s trip.
-The Azores offer some
+easy reach from each other in a day’s trip.
+The Azores offer

-very interesting sightseeing too.
-The Unesco has declared the beautiful
+some very interesting sightseeing too.
+The Unesco has declared the

-town Angra do Heroismo on Terceira a cultural heritage.
-On San Miguel
+beautiful town Angra do Heroismo on Terceira a cultural heritage.

-are the Blue and Green Lagoons in a huge extinct volcano cone.
-There
+On San Miguel are the Blue and Green Lagoons in a huge extinct volcano

-are several hot spots on the island, in some of them food is cooked
+cone.
+There are several hot spots on the island, in some of them

-traditionally, one of them is in a small cove and warms the sea,
+food is cooked traditionally, one of them is in a small cove and

-it’s like swimming in a huge bathtub.
-Santa Maria with its
+warms the sea, it’s like swimming in a huge bathtub.
+Santa

-dazzling exotic flora is another Madeira- one huge flowery garden.
-On
+Maria with its dazzling exotic flora is another Madeira- one huge

-Faial is Peter Café Sport, one of the most famous
+flowery garden.
+On Faial is Peter Café Sport, one of the most

-sailors’ bar anywhere on the planet.
-The beauty of the Azores
+famous sailors’ bar anywhere on the planet.
+The beauty of the

-is endless.
+Azores is endless.
 No mass tourism spoils any of the islands.
-Due to the Gulf
+Due

 |